DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/connect-to-ef-data-sources.md

 ---
-title: Binding to EF Data Sources
+title: Connect to EF Data Sources
 author: Margarita Zakhodyaeva
 ---
-# Binding to EF Data Sources
+# Connect to EF Data Sources

 To bind a dashboard to an Entity Framework data source from the current project, do the following.